-The data presented in this report were collected with both BRAHMS spectrometers: the mid-rapidity MRS and the front section of the forward FFS BRAHMS spectrometers complemented with an event characterization system used to determine the geometry of the collisions.
+The data presented in this report were collected with both BRAHMS spectrometers, the mid-rapidity spectrometer (MRS) and the front section of the forward spectrometer (FFS), complemented with an event characterization system used to determine the geometry of the collisions.
 A detailed description of the BRAHMS experimental setup can be found in [6].
 However, the low multiplicity of charged particles in the proton or light ion reactions required an extension of the basic apparatus with a set of scintillator counters (called INEL detectors).
-These detectors cover pseudo-rapidities in the range: $3.1 \leq |\eta| \leq 5.29$, and define a minimum biased trigger.
-(For a detailed description of this detector refer to [10]).
-This trigger is estimated to select $\approx 91\% \pm 3\%$ of the 2.4 barns d-Au inelastic cross section and $71\% \pm 5\%$ of the total inelastic proton-proton cross section of 41 mb.
+These detectors [10] cover pseudo-rapidities in the range: $3.1 \leq |\eta| \leq 5.29$, and define a minimum biased trigger.
+This trigger is estimated to select $\approx 91\% \pm 3\%$ of the 2.4 barns d+Au inelastic cross section and $71\% \pm 5\%$ of the total inelastic proton-proton cross section of 41 mb.
 The INEL detector was also used to select events with collision vertex within ± 15 cm of the nominal collision point with a resolution of 5 cm.

 The centrality of the collision was extracted from the multiplicity of the event measured within the angular region $|\eta| \leq 2.2$ with a combination of silicon and scintillator counters [7].
-The results reported here were obtained without making use of the full complement of particle identification detectors, ongoing analysis of the data includes particle identification and the use of the complete forward spectrometer FS.
+The results reported here were obtained without making use of the full complement of particle identification detectors.
+Ongoing analysis of the data includes particle identification and the use of the complete forward spectrometer FS.